aws-samples/amazon-bedrock-client-for-mac/TROUBLESHOOTING.md

 If you see "'Amazon Bedrock Client for Mac.app' can't be opened because Apple cannot check it for malicious software":

+1. Open System Preferences
+2. Click Security & Privacy
+3. Put a checkmark to "Allow apps downloaded from anywhere" -> Click OK and enter your password

+Alternatively:
 1. In Finder, locate "Amazon Bedrock Client for Mac.app"
 2. Right-click (or Control-click) and select "Open"
 3. Click "Open" in the dialog